-In this short post, I would like to show you the way how to relatively quickly process the images, taken through the Boeing Dreamliner 787-9 window.
+In this short post, I would like to show you a way how to relatively quickly process the images, taken through the Boeing Dreamliner 787-9 window.
 Initially, an issue sounds very silly, although knowing the cabin crew policy during your flight you can be really disappointed when you want to take some pictures outside of your window.

 How it works?
 The Boeing 787-9 Dreamliner windows have an electronic system, responsible for the fast switching light control and gradually diminishing effect from clear to dark (Pic.
 1, 2).
 More details about it I have brought in this article.

 You have a button underneath your window (Pic.
 2), where you can adjust the level between 1 and 5.
-Level 1 means, that your vista is clear, Level 5 indicates a completely dark window, which is good when flying under solar conditions.
+Level 1 means, that your vista is clear, and Level 5 indicates a completely dark window, which is good when flying under solar conditions.
 Unfortunately, this controller has only a local character, because always someone else can do this adjustment for you.
-In the case of Norwegian flight, the cabin crew sets the level 3, which is not enough for good pictures.
+In the case of the Norwegian flight, the cabin crew sets level 3, which is not enough for good pictures.
 Passengers need at least level 2 for it.

 In the result you have got a view like this: